 - The consistency of the mucus resembles that of an uncooked raw egg white

-These changes in the cervical mucus are vital for protecting the sperm as it passes through the uterus to fertilize the egg that is released during ovulation.
+These changes in the cervical mucus are vital for protecting the sperm as it passes through the uterus to fertilise the egg released during ovulation.

 Soon after the ovulation, the LH level falls, and there is a shift in the consistency of the cervical mucus.
 The discharge becomes less transparent and has almost a cloudy appearance.

 While the changes in cervical mucus during ovulation primarily signal fertility, they also have biological significance.
 The cervical mucus produced during ovulation is alkaline and serves as an ideal medium for sperm transport.
 Its egg-white consistency aids the sperm in swimming through the cervical canal.
 Moreover, cervical mucus filters out abnormal sperm and provides essential nutrients for the sperm to survive as they reach the fallopian tubes.
 Understanding the protective and nourishing role of cervical mucus during ovulation can enhance the utilisation of natural family planning methods.

 How to check for the changes in your cervical discharge

 It is quite easy to check the consistency and colour of your cervical mucus.
 The most popular methods to get this done include the following: